Pseudogap-induced change in the nature of the Lifshitz transition in the two-dimensional Hubbard model: Model and Methodology

 where $t$ and $t^{\prime}$ are nearest- and next-nearest-neighbor-site hopping integrals, respectively, and $\mu$ is the chemical potential, through which the doping level $p= 1- (1/L) \sum_{i \sigma} \langle n_{i\sigma} \rangle$ is controlled.
 Throughout the paper we set $t=1$ as the unit of energy and consider $t'=-0.1$.

-To solve the model defined in Eq.~(\ref{model}), we use CDMFT, which well captures the phases appearing in the cuprate phase diagram, including the Mott insulator, the antiferromagnetic phase, the pseudogap state, and the superconducting phase.\cite{Maier05,BGK06,AMT06,SSK08,ferrero09,AMT10, Gull10,Gull13,Gull15} Here, we focus on the normal, paramagnetic solution at zero temperature and in the presence of doping $p$.
-We stress that the theoretical doping values $p$ are smaller than the typical experimental dopings.
+To solve the model defined in Eq.~(\ref{model}), we use CDMFT, which well captures the phases appearing in the cuprate phase diagram, including the Mott insulator, the antiferromagnetic phase, the pseudogap state, and the superconducting phase~\cite{Maier05,BGK06,AMT06,SSK08,ferrero09,AMT10, Gull10,Gull13,Gull15}.
+Here, we focus on the normal, paramagnetic solution at zero temperature and in the presence of doping $p$.
+We are particularly interested in the pseudogap regime.
+Therefore, we explicitly consider the normal, non-superconducting solution of the Hubbard model.
+This phase is representative of the large pseudogap region observed above the superconducting critical temperature in the cuprate phase diagram, although our calculations are performed at $T=0$.
+We stress that the theoretical doping values $p$ are smaller than the typical experimental dopings observed in cuprates.

 Within the CDMFT implementation we consider, the model defined in Eq. (\ref{model}) is mapped onto a $2 \times 2$ cluster embedded in a $8$-site bath (an Anderson cluster-impurity model), which is solved by exact diagonalization (ED).
 The CDMFT + ED calculation is performed on the imaginary axis, with fictitious temperature equal to $T/t= 0.01$.
-Previously\cite{helena_prl} we have used a reduced bath parametrization, while in the present work we consider a more general description -- the relaxed bath parametrization; both schemes are described in the supplemental material of Ref.~\onlinecite{helena_prl}.
+Previously~\cite{helena_prl} we have used a reduced bath parametrization, while in the present work we consider a more general description -- the relaxed bath parametrization; both schemes are described in the supplemental material of Ref.~\cite{helena_prl}.
 The numerical CDMFT calculation provides frequency dependent quantities, such as the Green's function $G(\mathbf{k},i\omega)$, in symmetric points $\mathbf{k}=(0, \pi), \ (\pi, 0), \ (\pi,\pi)$ and $(0,0)$ of the first quadrant of the BZ.
-To obtain the physical lattice quantities in momentum space we perform a periodization based on the cumulant;\cite{PM,PM2} see Appendix~\ref{cumulant} for details on this procedure.
+To obtain the physical lattice quantities in momentum space we perform a periodization based on the cumulant~\cite{PM,PM2}; see Appendix~\ref{cumulant} for details on this procedure.

 In the next section, we present our numerical results for the local DOS, $\rho_{loc}(i\omega)=(-1/\pi) \sum_{\mathbf{k}} \mbox{Im} G(\mathbf{k},i\omega)$, close to the Fermi level, as well for the nematic susceptibility extracted from the Raman response, calculated as we detail below.